Bachelor of Maritime Business (MB)

 Program Learning Outcomes

-PLO1: Demonstrate thorough understanding of contemporary business practices in maritime transport and business practices in the international shipping context (QFE: Knowledge)
+PLO1: Demonstrate deep understanding of maritime transport, business and management practices in the international shipping context.

-PLO2: Demonstrate proficiency in research methods and the application of new concepts and interdisciplinary approaches to maritime transport and business (QFE: Knowledge).
+PLO2: Demonstrateproficiency in research methods and the application of new concepts andinterdisciplinary approaches to maritime transport, business and management.

-PLO4: Analyse diverse maritime business problems in simulated and work-based scenarios to identify potential solutions (QFE: Knowledge & Skills).
+PLO3: Analyse diverse maritime business & management problems in simulated and work-basedscenarios to identify potential solutions.

-PLO5: Demonstrate the ability to work effectively in different team roles and contribute to successful outcomes in professional or academic settings (QFE: Responsibility).
+PLO5: Demonstrateleadership skills in different team roles and contribute to successful outcomesin professional or technical projects.

-PLO6: Communicate effectively on maritime business issues in an international maritime environment (QFE: Skills).
+PLO6: Communicateeffectively on maritime business and management issues in an internationalmaritime environment.

-PLO7: Make well-reasoned decisions in situations relevant to the field of study, taking into account sustainability, legal and ethical standards in line with professional obligations (QFE: Responsibility & Skills).
+PLO7: Make ethical well-reasoneddecisions in situations relevant to the field of study, taking into accountsustainability, legal and ethical standards in line with professionalobligations.

 Program Structure